ftsrg/theta/subprojects/xsts/xsts/README.md

 * composite statements:
     * nondeterministic choices of the form `choice { <statement> } or { <statement> }`, with 1 or more branches
     * sequences of the form `<statement> <statement> <statement>`
+    * blocks that can include local variable declarations

 Only those branches of a choice statement are considered for execution, of which all contained assumptions evaluate to true.